-Shares of our Common Stock owned by a non-U.S. holder at the time of the non-U.S. holder's death will be subject to U.S. federal estate tax unless an applicable estate tax treaty provides otherwise.
+Shares of our common stock acquired under a purchase contract and owned by a non-U.S. holder at the time of the holder's death will be subject to U.S. federal estate tax unless an applicable estate tax treaty provides otherwise.
+A purchase contract owned by a non-U.S. holder at the time of the holder's death may be subject to U.S. federal estate tax unless an applicable estate tax treaty provides otherwise.